 Serotonin is a critical component of ejaculatory response.
 Typically, high amounts of serotonin delay the time taken to trigger ejaculation.
 So, when paroxetine activates an increased amount of serotonin, you should experience longer times before ejaculation.
 But does it actually work?

-87% of men who took paroxetine experienced delayed ejaculation with a range of 2-20 minutes.
-A vast improvement for many in the case study.
-Only around 8% experienced paroxetine side effects – such as inhibited orgasm and reduced libido – whilst the majority experienced no side effects.
+In a study on the use of paroxetine for the treatment of premature ejaculation, over two-thirds of men experienced delayed ejaculation - a vast improvement for many.
+Only around 8% experienced paroxetine side effects – such as inhibited orgasm and reduced libido- whilst the majority experienced no side effects.

 How does paroxetine compare to other Numan products?